agoraplex/platform/docs/index.rst

 The platform consists of:

+   - :ref:`anodi <anodi:index>` `:` A decorator-based backport of
+     PEP-3107 function annotations to Python 2.7, and related tools.

+   - `capsec` `(forthcoming) :` An :wikipedia:`object-capability model`
+     toolkit for sharing secure *interprocess* references.

    - :ref:`predicates <predicates:index>` `:` A collection of predicate
      factories, functions, and partials, for functional programming.

-   - `capsec` `(forthcoming) :` An :wikipedia:`object-capability model`
-     toolkit for sharing secure *interprocess* references.

 .. add non-toc includes in a hidden toc to avoid warnings (borrowed